Statement of Intent

 We respect the privacy and dignity of our patients and endeavour to treat all of our patients with respect and honesty.

-Clinician appointments are available to book in advance as well as urgent appointments on the day.
+GP and nurse appointments are available to book in advance as well as urgent appointments on the day.
 Home visits are available for patients unable to visit the practice.
 A 72 hour repeat prescription service is available from our dispensaries.
 If the practice is not able to meet an individual patient’s health needs, a referral to an appropriate health professional or service will be made if permitted under local guidelines.

 For patients that do not speak English, a telephone translation service is available.
 We are also able to provide information in larger fonts or electronically as requested.
 The practice is accessible to wheelchair patients and each health centre has a hearing loop.